Introduction

 • it also has a list of atom_mappings dictionaries, which represent the atom permutations of the reference structure to the different rotamers.

-Note that the outcome of calculations with CREST may differ somewhat, even if otherwise identical calculations are repeated.
+Note that the outcome of calculations performed with CREST directly may differ somewhat between runs repeated under identical conditions.
 Moreover, the starting geometry affects the conformer search.
-However, the conformer refinement procedure vastly reduces this uncertainty.
+The refinement steps described above substantially increase the consistency of the conformer search results.

 Example